k3vinw/mwd.vim/README.md

-MWD - Magic Working Directory :magic_wand: Vim
+MWD - Magic Working Directory :sparkles: Vim
 ==============================================

 Changes CWD to the provided path on startup.